Ophthalmology in Istanbul - coordinator support

 Which methods may be discussed

-For laser vision correction, the doctor evaluates myopia, hyperopia or astigmatism, corneal thickness and shape, vision stability, dry eye, and retina condition.
+For laser vision correction, the doctor evaluates several things.
+These are myopia, hyperopia or astigmatism, and corneal thickness and shape.
+They also include vision stability, dry eye, and retina condition.
 Clinics may discuss LASIK, FemtoLASIK, SMILE, PRK, LASEK, or other methods.
-I do not choose the method instead of the doctor and I do not promise that correction will be suitable.
-My task is to organize proper diagnostics and help the patient understand the specialist’s explanation.
+I do not choose the method instead of the doctor.
+And I do not promise that correction will be suitable.
+My task is to organize proper diagnostics.
+I also help the patient understand the specialist’s explanation.

 How I build the clinical route